Chart Color Schemes

 Jindabyne ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Jindabyne's cultural diversity was found to be below average.
-Its population comprised 88.4% citizens, 84.0% born in Australia, and 92.9% speaking English only at home.
-Christianity was the dominant religion, with 35.0% of people identifying as Christian.
+Jindabyne, as per the findings, exhibited below-average cultural diversity.
+Its population comprised 88.4% citizens, with 84.0% born in Australia, and 92.9% speaking English only at home.
+Christianity was the predominant religion, accounting for 35.0%.

 Frequently Asked Questions - Diversity